-This was the German second of two abortive naval sorties, of which the first was ‘Fronttheater’, by the battle-cruiser Scharnhorst, heavy cruiser Prinz Eugen and a destroyer force, under the command of Kapitän Friedrich Hüffmeier, to break out of the Baltic and reach ports in German-occupied Norway (25 January/8 February 1943).
+'Domino' was the German second of two abortive naval sorties, of which the first was 'Fronttheater', by the battle-cruiser Scharnhorst, the heavy cruiser Prinz Eugen and a destroyer force, under the command of Kapitän Friedrich Hüffmeier, to break out of the Baltic Sea and reach ports in German-occupied Norway (25 January/8 February 1943).

 The heavy ships were escorted initially by the destroyers Z 37 and Erich Steinbrinck from the eastern part of the Baltic and then by Paul Jacobi, Z 24 and Z 25 from Kristiansand South.
 The ships were sighted off the Skaw by British maritime reconnaissance aircraft, and this persuaded the German commander to turn his force back into the Baltic Sea, the destroyers heading back to Kristiansand South.